Student Initiated Programs: Research Abroad

-Students participating in a SIP Research Abroad through the Office of Study Abroad remain enrolled at KU during the term and receive KU resident credit charged at In-State Resident Tuition Rates for the research coursework that they complete abroad.
+Students participating in a SIP Research Abroad through Study Abroad & Global Engagement remain enrolled at KU during the term and receive KU resident credit charged at In-State Resident Tuition Rates for the research coursework that they complete abroad.
 Continuous KU enrollment allows for access to state and federal financial aid as well as deferment of loan repayments.
-In addition, students on a SIP receive academic, cultural and safety information at the mandatory Office of Study Abroad (OSA) orientation and have contact (including 24-hour emergency assistance) with the OSA while abroad.
+In addition, students on a SIP receive academic, cultural and safety information at the mandatory Study Abroad orientation and have contact (including 24-hour emergency assistance) with Study Abroad & Global Engagement while abroad.
 Students also receive emergency medical evacuation and repatriation coverage for the study period.

-Students must schedule an appointment to meet with an OSA program coordinator before beginning the KU application process.
-The program coordinator will explain the KU application process in greater detail, provide the student with OSA SIP application directions and register the student in the SIP Research program.
+Students must schedule an appointment to meet with a study abroad program coordinator before beginning the KU application process.
+The program coordinator will explain the KU application process in greater detail, provide the student with SIP application directions and register the student in the SIP Research program.

-All students who participate in SIPs are required to take part in the KU OSA pre-departure orientation.
-The OSA orientation provides important academic, cultural, and safety information to all study abroad participants.
+All students who participate in SIPs are required to take part in the KU study abroad pre-departure orientation.
+The study abroad orientation provides important academic, cultural, and safety information to all study abroad participants.

-The Office of Study Abroad SIP fee includes the OSA administrative fee, OSA pre-departure orientation, 24-hour emergency contact services, and emergency medical evacuation and repatriation services.
+The Study Abroad & Global Engagement SIP fee includes the administrative fee, pre-departure orientation, 24-hour emergency contact services, and emergency medical evacuation and repatriation services.
 The SIP fee replaces your campus fee which will be determined during the application process and will be billed on your KU account once you commit to the program.